perryflynn/iac/README.md

 Run `perrys-ansible-apply.sh` as root.

-It pull automatically pull the correct playbook from this repo by the hostname of the operating system.
+It pulls automatically the correct playbook from this repo by the hostname of the operating system.

+## TODO

+- [x] Swap File
+- [ ] Disk Encryption